skuid/picard/README.md

 ##### related

-Specifies the field also in this struct that contains the related data.
+Denotes a field on the struct that will hold related data for parent and junction models.
 The field specified here must be of kind struct.
+Picard will hydrate this field with related data.

 #### Special Tags - Optional